 Things will be simplified somewhat, but here’s how it works in broad strokes:

-The President will send forth his budget proposal which contains bigger picture guidance across every department and agency.
+The President will send forth his budget proposal which contains big picture guidance across every department and agency.

 Individual Departments send more specific budgetary proposals to Congress based on the President’s guidance — this is where the power of Cabinet Secretaries comes into play, as they make the micro proposals based on the macro guidance.

-So, remember, it isn’t just Trump’s perspective or position on X or Y — it’s also the perspective of the people he puts into power, like the Secretary of the Interior, and who do not answer to voters.
+So, remember, it isn’t just the President’s perspective or position on X or Y — it’s also the perspective of the people he puts into power, like the Secretary of the Interior, and who do not answer to voters.

 Not All Congressmen are Equal

-At this point the budgets are just proposals… Now is when Congress plays its role as legislators.
+At this point, the budgets are only proposals… Now is when Congress plays its role as legislators.